oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/impl-guidance-06-publish-with-qos-minus-one.md

 The Client or Server uses a PUBLISH QoS -1 packet to send an Application Message to a Network Address, for possible receipt by a Server or another Client.

-If received by a Client or Server, the PUBLISH QoS -1 packet is treated as if its QoS were 0 as described in [[3.6.3.7 PUBLISH Actions]](#publish-actions).
+If received by a Client or Server, the PUBLISH QoS -1 packet is treated as if its QoS were 0 as described in [sec](#publish-actions).